AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 >[!NOTE]
 >
 >The failure types and reasons for failure are the same as for emails.
-See [Delivery failure types and reasons](understanding-delivery-failures.md#delivery-failure-types-and-reasons).
 >
 >Ask your provider for a list of status and error codes in order to set proper failure types and reasons for failure in the Delivery log qualification table.